The Great Mutts of Detective Fiction

 This series of illustrated storybooks features canine gumshoe Rider Woofson and a slew of cute anthropomorphic mystery-munching mongrels taking care of business at Pawston Elementary.
 You don’t know, but the little kids, they understand.

-- The Truth About Cats and Dogs
+- The Truth About Cats and Other Strange Animals

 - “Oh mama, I got dem cosmic anthropomorphic P.I. blues again…”

 Going to the dogs, the cats and worse.

 Report respectfully submitted by Marlowe, with additional info by Kevin Burton Smith and Spenser.